tcdowney/downey-io-jekyll/blog/_notes/dev/ubuntu-sleep-pod-yaml.md

 $ apt update && apt install curl -y
 ```

-## Why Not Ephemeral Debug Containers?
+## What About Ephemeral Debug Containers?
-One thing I'd like to note.
-Kubernetes 1.18+ introduces a new alpha feature called [ephemeral debug containers](https://kubernetes.io/docs/tasks/debug-application-cluster/debug-running-pod/#ephemeral-container).
-This will let you attach a debug container that has all the tools you want to a **running Pod**.
-That's really cool and can cover many of the debugging use cases (plus some additional ones too!) for an Ubuntu sleep Pod.
-However, that's pretty bleeding edge still since 1.18 was just released a few months ago (March 25, 2020).
+If you've been following along with the latest Kubernetes releases, you may be aware of a new alpha feature in Kubernetes 1.18 known as [ephemeral debug containers](https://kubernetes.io/docs/tasks/debug-application-cluster/debug-running-pod/#ephemeral-container).
+This features lets you take a **running Pod** and attach an arbitrary "debug" container that has all of the tools you might need to debug it.
+This is really powerful for several reasons:

+1. If a Pod is misbehaving you can attach the container to it and see what's going on directly.
+2. You can continue to follow best practices and publish small container images.
+No need to include debug utilities "just in case."
+3. No need to look up this page to copy paste some YAML for a hacky Ubuntu sleep pod!

+I'm really looking forward to them.
+However, Kubernetes 1.18 is still pretty bleeding age (at least at the time of writing this post) and the feature is still in alpha.
+There's also some use cases for the Ubuntu pod that it doesn't cover so this method still has some life in it yet!